sonots/cumo/README.md

 export CUMO_SHOW_WARNING=ON
 ```

-As default, it shows warnings occurred at the same place only once.
+By default, Cumo shows warnings that occurred at the same place only once.
-You may want to show warnings everytime rather than once as:
+To show all, multiple warnings, set:

 ```
 export CUMO_SHOW_WARNING=ON